This post compiles our advice regarding slow or stuck window motors on the following Ferrari models:

 - As the motors get older they tend to lose torque and in most cases need to be replaced with the newer higher torque motor (our part #6721175).

 - The windows may be slowed by the motor driven right angle gearboxes which reel the cable in and out simultaneously.
 The grease in these gearboxes hardens with age.
 Whether or not you replace the original motors, we recommend removing the motor assembly and cleaning out the old grease in the motor gearbox.
 Once cleaned, re-grease the gearbox with modern molybdenum disulfide grease.
-This is a time-consuming and tedious task.
+This is a time-consuming and tedious task, but should be considered a must-do if you’re experiencing any trouble with the windows.

 - From the factory, the window motors on many models are wired to draw current through the switch.
 As the switches and associated wiring age, this causes resistance in the circuit which can slow the motors and eventually result in heat damage to the wiring and switches.
 A robust solution to this problem is to install a window motor accelerator in each side, which isolates the switch from the motor current using a pair of relays.
 See the instructions below.